 The best way to illustrate your classroom management style is to describe specific examples from your past experience.
 Even if this interview is for your first teaching position, you probably have experience as a student teacher.

 Back up your examples by explaining how they are developmentally appropriate for the age group you will be teaching.

 Show your interviewers that your approaches are well thought out, that you respect your students, and that you truly care about their social, emotional, and intellectual success in your classroom.
 Also, it’s fine to say you plan to follow your mentor teacher’s approach—as long as you truly agree with the theories used to create it.

 When you give personal examples of one of your methods, be sure to describe specifically how the approach has worked well for you.
 Here are a few examples:

-- I feel children should be moving, so we have “Stop, Drop, and Dance” sessions throughout the day.
-Movement can wake up a child’s brain, it reduces fidgeting and other distracting behaviors that come from asking a child to sit still all day, and it is a way to work through difficult situations – often I will “dance it out” with a student who is upset about something.
+I feel children should be moving, so we have “Stop, Drop, and Dance” sessions throughout the day.
+Movement can wake up a child’s brain and it also reduces fidgeting (and other distracting behaviors that come from asking a child to sit still all day).
+Furthermore, movement is a way to work through difficult situations: often I will “dance it out” with a student who is upset about something.
 Dancing to upbeat music just makes everyone happy!

-- In my first grade classroom, I implemented a system whereby the students were each given a clip on a chart.
+In my first-grade classroom, I implemented a system whereby students were each given a clip on a chart.
 For each infraction, the students would move their clip through a progression of colors.
-The disciplines ranged from a yellow warning, to losing half of their recess, to losing all of their recess, to a red warning which meant a phone call home.
+The disciplines ranged from a yellow warning, to losing half of their recess, to losing all of their recess, to a red warning, which meant a phone call home.
 Using this simple and effective color-coded approach, I made very few phone calls.